Subset of the cross-displinary nature of Crypto Economic Systems

 A multi-scale perspective is essential for building useful models of economic systems.

-This perspective has a long history of being applied implicitly by many traditional economic schools of thought, and has been a recent topic of debate in macroeconomic theory (for example, the Lucas Critique, which points out the disconnect between micro- and macro-economic models).
+This perspective has a long history of being applied implicitly by many traditional economic schools of thought and has been a recent topic of debate in macroeconomic theory (for example, the Lucas Critique, which points out the disconnect between micro- and macro-economic models).
 Today, the multi-scale perspective is also common in standard practices of systems engineering.

 A multi-scale perspective includes three-levels: Micro, Meso, and Macro.
 Combining these three levels creates the basic structure of a multi-scale economic model that can be used as a tool to understand and analyze economic systems, including cryptoeconomic systems (Fig. 3).